 Some people react to tick saliva, and get a small insect bite that may be itchy.
 This reaction, if it does occur, isn’t a sign of infection.
 There are other rashes which may occur after a tick bite which DO indicate the presence of an infection transmitted by the tick.

-How should I check my body for ticks?
+How do I check myself for attached ticks?

 After your children have played in the garden, or with pets, examine their skin.